ansys/ansys-tools-visualization-interface/doc/source/user_guide/index.rst

 -------------------------------

 You can also use the default plotter to visualize PyAnsys custom objects.
-The only requirement is that the custom object must have a method that returns a PyVista mesh, as well as a method that exposes a ``name`` or ``id`` attribute of your object.
-To expose custom object, you use a ``MeshObjectPlot`` instance.
+The only requirement is that the custom object must have a method that returns a PyVista mesh a method that exposes a ``name`` or ``id`` attribute of your object.
+To expose a custom object, you use a ``MeshObjectPlot`` instance.
 This class relates PyVista meshes with any object.

 The following code shows how to use the default plotter to visualize a PyAnsys custom object: